-• Each Special Warrant was exercisable, without any additional consideration, into one unit consisting of one exchangeable share, and one half of one warrant to purchase an exchangeable share.
-Each whole warrant is exercisable for one exchangeable share at an exercise price of C\$1.85 per exchangeable share until March 3, 2009.
+Each Special Warrant was exercisable, without any additional consideration, into one unit consisting of one-fifth of an exchangeable share, and one half of one warrant to purchase one-fifth of an exchangeable share.
+Each whole warrant is exercisable for one-fifth of an exchangeable share at an exercise price of C\$9.25 per exchangeable share until March 3, 2009.
 The Special Warrants were exercised for units on June 2, 2004.